khubaibbinasad/Web-Final-Lab-Exam/Readme.md

-Make Two main jsx files header and tasks and require it in app.jsx In Header  there is button name add onClick it call a function of toggle task when render a form in below in which use jquery method to call add task
+Make Two main jsx files header and tasks and require it in app.jsx In Header  there is button name add onClick it call a function of toggle task when render a form in below in which use jquery method to call add task and tasks jsx file to show task and deleting task